MarvinNL046/sensebycbd/docs/isr-implementation.md

 3. **Category Pages** - Revalidate every 30 minutes (1800 seconds)
    - These pages change less frequently than individual product pages.

+## App Router Compatibility

+We've added support for the Next.js App Router by implementing the `generateStaticParams` function in our dynamic routes.
+This function serves the same purpose as `getStaticPaths` but is used by the App Router instead of the Pages Router.

+The implementation includes:

+1. **Product Pages** - `generateStaticParams` function that generates parameters for all products in all supported languages.
+2. **Category Pages** - `generateStaticParams` function that generates parameters for all categories in all supported languages.
+3. **Products Index Page** - No `generateStaticParams` needed as this is not a dynamic route.

+This dual implementation ensures that our site will be ready for migration to the App Router in the future, while still maintaining compatibility with the current Pages Router.

 ## Benefits of ISR

 1. **Fast Initial Page Load** - Pages are served as static HTML, providing optimal performance.